twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/content-of-audio-dhamma-talks-by-mogok-sayadaw%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  06-23 add part 13 till the end
+  2023-08-08 rev. replace filename with static to match "gramma" 06-23 add part 13 till the end
   06-20 add till part 12
   2023-06-09 create rst; post on 06-10